How to resize logical volume management devices that use Azure Disk Encryption

 sudo vgextend vgname /dev/mapper/nameofhenewpv

-Screenshot showing the code that adds a physical volume to a volume group.
-The results are highlighted.
+Screenshot showing the code that adds a physical volume to a volume group with the results highlighted.

 16. Verify the new size and free space of the VG: